jbennett/rails_icons/README.md

 2. run `rails generate rails_icons:initializer --library=custom`;
 3. update the initializer with the library name and, optionally, default variant.

-Every added custom icon can now be used with the same interface as first-party icon libraries.
+Every custom icon can now be used with the same interface as first-party icon libraries.

 ```ruby
 icon "apple", library: "simple_icons", class: "text-black"